blubu/morse-code/steps.md

 **1. Create a Window:**
 - Import the necessary libraries.
 - Set up a graphical user interface (GUI) window.
-- Define the dimensions, title, and other properties of the window.
+- Define the dimensions, title, and other properties of the window.<br>
 **2. Add Input Textboxes:**
 - Create input textboxes.
-- Position and style the textboxes within the GUI window.
+- Position and style the textboxes within the GUI window.<br>
 **3. Create a Convert Button:**
 - Implement a "Convert" button.
 - Define a function that will be executed when the button is clicked.
-- Initially, the function can print the text from the input textbox.
+- Initially, the function can print the text from the input textbox.<br>
 **4. Convert Text to Morse:**
 - Define a function to convert the text input into morse code.
 - Implement the logic to convert each character to its respective morse code representation.
-- Store the converted morse code as a string.
+- Store the converted morse code as a string.<br>
 **5. Print Converted Output to the GUI Window:**
 - Create an output area within the GUI window to display the converted Morse code.
-- Update the output area with the converted Morse code when the "Convert" button is clicked.
+- Update the output area with the converted Morse code when the "Convert" button is clicked.<br>
 **6. Convert Morse to Text:**
 - Define a function to convert morse code back to text.
 - Implement the logic to parse the morse code and convert it back to text.
-- Store the converted text as a string.
+- Store the converted text as a string.<br>
 **7. Create an Option Tab:**
 - Introduce an option tab within the GUI window to select between "Text to Morse" and "Morse to Text" conversions.
-- Set up the necessary controls, such as radio buttons or dropdown menus, to enable the selection.
+- Set up the necessary controls, such as radio buttons or dropdown menus, to enable the selection.<br>
 **8. Connect Convert Button to the Required Function:**
 - Modify the "Convert" button function to call the appropriate conversion function based on the selected option.
 - If the "Text to Morse" option is selected, call the function that converts text to morse.
-- If the "Morse to Text" option is selected, call the function that converts morse code to text.
+- If the "Morse to Text" option is selected, call the function that converts morse code to text.<br>
 **9. Add Copy Button to Clipboard:**
 - Implement a "Copy" button within the GUI window.
-- Define a function that copies the converted output to the clipboard when the button is clicked.
+- Define a function that copies the converted output to the clipboard when the button is clicked.<br>
 **10. Customize GUI Elements:**
 - Set an icon for the application window.
-- Adjust the background color, element colors, and layouts to improve the visual appearance.
+- Adjust the background color, element colors, and layouts to improve the visual appearance.<br>
 **11. Documentation:**
 - Ensure proper documentation and comments throughout the code to enhance readability and maintainability.
 - Organize the code by splitting it into smaller, easy-to-understand chunks, such as functions or classes.